Alaska

 Safe Harbors:

-- Risk of Harm: Notification is not required if, after an appropriate investigation, the subject entity determines there is no reasonable likelihood that harm to the consumers whose personal information has been acquired has resulted or result from breach.
+• Risk of Harm: Notification is not required if, after an appropriate investigation and after written notice to the Alaska Attorney General, the subject entity determines there is no reasonable likelihood that harm to the consumers whose personal information has been acquired has resulted or will result from the breach.
 The analysis must be documented in writing and maintained for 5 years.

-- Law Enforcement Delay: Notification may be delayed if a law enforcement agency determines that the notice will impede a criminal investigation.
-Notice required by the statute must be made after the law enforcement agency determines that notification will no longer impede the investigation.
+• Law Enforcement Delay: Notification may be delayed if a law enforcement agency determines that the notice will impede a criminal investigation.
+Notice required by the statute must be made in the most expeditious time possible and without delay after the law enforcement agency informs the entity that notification will no longer impede the investigation.

 Direct Notice: